NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/projects.md

 The following project-level settings are available:

 #### Setting: Production Mode
-This setting is only exist when Progress and Ranking views are enabled.
+This setting is only available when Progress and Ranking views are enabled.
 Please visit [Progress and Ranking](/dashboard/user-guide/progress-and-ranking.html) section to learn more.

 #### Setting: Use Points For Levels